Cale-Torino/FreeTAKServer_Docs_ETC/2. FTS Install Tutorials/FreeTAKServer_Windows_Install/1.8.1/README.md

 # FreeTAKServer Install On Windows Computer

-Below is the installation commands and comments for the installation of FreeTAKServer on a windows computer:
+Below is the installation commands and comments for the installation of FreeTAKServer `version 1.8.1` on a windows computer:

 -----------

-## Install Instructions (Tested on Server Version 1.7.5. and UI v1.5.10)
+## Install Instructions (Tested on Server Version 1.8.1. and UI v1.8.1)

 1.